 Test chart edge contrast should be between 2:1 and 10:1, with 4:1 (specified in the ISO 12233 e-SFR standard) recommended.
-Edge contrast greater than 10:1 increases the likelihood of nonlinear operation (saturation or clipping), which will compromise the results.
+Edge contrast greater than 10:1 increases the likelihood of nonlinear operation (saturation or clipping), that will compromise the results.

 Images should be well-exposed because saturation or clipping can cause misleading results.
+It may be of interest, however, to measure C as a function of exposure.